1. Introduction

 7. Applying for Corporate Appointeeship

-When a worker identifies that someone may need support to manage their finances, a formal assessment must take place to ascertain whether someone has the mental capacity to manage their finances and identify what support they need to do so.
-If the assessment shows that the person does not have the capacity to manage even when all reasonable support has been made available, then consideration of appointeeship or Public Authority Deputyship must take place.
+When a worker identifies that someone may need support to manage their finances, a formal assessment must take place to ascertain whether the person has the mental capacity to manage their finances and identify what support might be available to help with this.
+If the assessment shows that the person does not have the mental capacity to manage even when all reasonable support has been made available, then consideration of appointeeship or Public Authority Deputyship must take place.
 If the person’s only source of income is state benefits and they do not have capital or other assets worth more than £5,000 then appointeeship is sufficient.
 If they have other income or substantial assets, then an application must be made to the Court of Protection for Public Authority Deputyship.

-• are not likely to act in the person’s best interest at all times;
+• are not likely to act in the person’s best interests at all times;

 • are, or have recently been declared bankrupt;